 The CERN Data Centre is the heart of CERN’s entire scientific, administrative, and computing infrastructure.
 All services, including email, scientific data management and videoconferencing use equipment based in the data centre.
-The 95 000 processor cores and 10 000 servers hosted in its three rooms run 24/7.
-A remote extension of the CERN Data Centre is hosted at the Wigner Research Centre for Physics in Hungary, and it provides the extra computing power required to cover CERN’s needs.
+The 110 000 processor cores and 10 000 servers hosted in its three rooms run 24/7.
+A remote extension of the CERN Data Centre is hosted at the Wigner Research Centre for Physics in Hungary, and it provides the extra computing power required to cover CERN’s increasing needs.

 Wigner Data Centre